tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

         yield b
 ```

+Like `foldl'`, `mapMaybe` is probably too simple to be worth replacing
+like this.

 ### `mapMaybeM`

 [`Control.Monad.Extra.mapMaybeM`](<https://www.stackage.org/haddock/lts-22.15/extra-1.7.14/Control-Monad-Extra.html#v:mapMaybeM>)
 is the monadic version of `mapMaybe`.
-It is even more compelling to
+It is more compelling to
 replace `mapMaybeM` with `for_` than it is `mapMaybe`.

 ```.hs